 Rugged plant survivors like cast iron plant (Aspidistra elatior) or snake plant (Sansevieria), don’t mind dark

-you read about your plants and understand what kind of lighting they need to grow properly; you can ask anyone of out SummerWinds experts for additional
+read about your plants and understand what kind of lighting they need to grow properly; you can ask anyone of out SummerWinds experts for additional help.

 - Give Your Plants the Right Amount of Light

 Many plants need a container with drainage holes, so the water doesn’t soak around their roots and cause rotting.
 If you keep a saucer underneath

 your plants to catch drips, empty it after watering.
 Again, read plant care tags to know how often and how much to water; feel free to ask us for help!